GuildCrafts/core-data-structures/data-structures.md

 #### Tree Node

 To implement a _standard_ binary search tree, use a **tree node** data structure in your implementation.
-You don't need to write tests for this object or expose its interface in the public API.
 Use this interface as a reference:

 ```javascript
 const leastNode = new TreeNode({data: 3})